-PART 5 Materials, textures, colours and detailing
+PART 5: Materials, textures, colours and detailing

 - 5.1.1 By necessity, builders in the past used materials which were available locally, such as timber, cob and thatch.
 The historic buildings display traditional construction techniques.
-With improved transport and more advanced manufacturing techniques from the 19th century onwards, a wider choice of materials such as Welsh roof slates and local hand made bricks became available to builders. - 5.1.2 Before carrying out any repairs or considering extending or altering historic buildings within the area, whether listed or not, the original method of construction should be studied, understood and followed to preserve the historic fabric and character of these important vernacular buildings.
+With improved transport and more advanced manufacturing techniques from the 19th century onwards, a wider choice of materials such as Welsh roof slates and local hand made bricks became available to builders. - 5.1.2 Before carrying out any repairs or considering extending or altering historic buildings within the area, whether listed or not, the original method of construction should be studied, understood and followed to preserve the historic fabric and character of these important vernacular buildings. - 5.2 Walls - 5.2.1 There are only two example of properties constructed using timber framing.
+These are: Old Cottage and Japonica Cottage where the infill panels are of brick.
+The majority of buildings surviving from the 18th, 19th century and early 20th century, were constructed in brick.
+These were made locally but in the early 20th century local brick yards declined and bricks were brought in from further afield. - 5.2.2 Annesley House is a particularly good example of a late 19th century house built of brick.

-5.2 Walls 4

-- 5.2.1 Old Cottage and Japonica Cottage are the only two examples of buildings constructed using timber framing with brick infill panels.
-The majority of buildings surviving from the 18th, 19th century and early 20th century were constructed in brick.
-These were made locally but in the early 20th century local brickyards declined and bricks were brought in from further afield. - 5.2.2 Annesley House is a particularly good example of a late 19th century house built of brick.
 It has decorative rubbed brick detailing to window openings. - 5.2.3 There are a number of examples of painted brickwork and render.
-These include Oak Inn, Huntley House, Forest Green House and Coomb Cottage.
-They have traditionally been painted white and any changes to colour in a rural location such as Bank would detract from the character of the area.
-The painting of any currently unpainted brickwork is also discouraged.
+These include: Oak Inn, Huntley House, Forest Green House and Coomb Cottage.
+These have traditionally been painted white and any changes to colour in a rural location such as Bank would detract from the character of the area.
+The painting of any currently unpainted brickwork should also be discouraged.